 - More males than females will develop oropharyngeal cancers.
 This understanding was elucidated and the reason revealed for it in a published study by Gillion et. al. Through conventional genital sex, females acquire infection early in their sexual experiences, and rapidly within very few partners, seroconvert that infection into a systemic antibody that protects them through life.
 Males take a far greater number of sexual partners to seroconvert an infection into a systemic protective antibody.
 This increased number of partners and exposure before the development of a protective antibody against the invading virus is the reason that more males will later in life develop oropharyngeal cancers than females.

 - In public messages for simplicity, OCF frequently speaks about oral cancers in general.
-Scientifically, this is actually anatomically divided up into the oral cavity and the oropharynx; two distinct anatomical sites though they are one continues space.
+Scientifically, this is actually anatomically divided up into the oral cavity and the oropharynx; two distinct anatomical sites though they are one continuous space.
 Each anatomical site has different statistics, infections, disease etiologies which dominate that location, and outcomes from treatment are different in each location.
-The fastest growing segment of the oral and oropharyngeal cancer population are otherwise healthy, non-smokers in the 25-50 age range.
+The fastest growing segment of the oral and oropharyngeal cancer population are otherwise healthy, non-smoking individuals in the 35-55 age range.
 When you consider both anatomical sites, the growth is in oropharyngeal HPV positive cancers primarily.

 - White, non-smoking males age 35 to 55 are most at risk, 4 to 1 over females.